Jean Seberg: In popular culture

 The Talent Scout by Romain Gary (1961) features a recognizable portrait of Seberg.

 In 1983, a musical based on Seberg's life called Jean Seberg, by librettist Julian Barry, composer Marvin Hamlisch and lyricist Christopher Adler, was presented at the National Theatre in London.

 In 1986, pop singer Madonna recreated Seberg's iconic Breathless look in her music video for "Papa Don't Preach," sporting a pixie blonde haircut, French striped jersey shirt and black capri pants in the style of Seberg's character in Breathless.

 In 1991, actress Jodie Foster, a fan of Seberg's performance in Breathless, purchased the film rights to Played Out: The Jean Seberg Story, David Richards' biography of Seberg.
 Foster was set to produce and star in the film, but the project was canceled two years later.

 In 1995, Mark Rappaport created a documentary about Seberg, From the Journals of Jean Seberg.
 Mary Beth Hurt played Seberg in a voiceover.
 Hurt was born in Marshalltown, Iowa in 1948, attended the same high school as Seberg and was babysat by Seberg.

 The plot of the 1998 film Black Tears, starring Ariadna Gil, is reportedly inspired by Seberg's reported affair with Ricardo Franco.

 The 2000 short film Je t'aime John Wayne is a tribute parody of Breathless, with Seberg played by Camilla Rutherford.

 In 2004, French author Alain Absire published Jean S., a fictionalized biography.
 Seberg's son Alexandre Diego Gary brought a lawsuit, unsuccessfully attempting to stop publication.

-Also from 2004, Seberg is recalled in the Divine Comedy song "Absent Friends": Little Jean Seberg seemed / So full of life / But in those eyes such troubled dreams / Poor little Jean".
+Also from 2004, Seberg is recalled in the Divine Comedy song "Absent Friends": "Little Jean Seberg seemed / So full of life / But in those eyes such troubled dreams / Poor little Jean".

 Since 2011, Seberg's hometown of Marshalltown, Iowa, has held an annual Jean Seberg International Film Festival.

 In 2019, Amazon released an original film based on Seberg's life called Seberg that focuses on her battle against the FBI, with the title role played by Kristen Stewart.

-The character of Anny Vikland in William Boyd’s 2020 novel ‘Trio’ strongly resembles Seberg’s in details of her life and death.
+The character of Anny Vikland in William Boyd's 2020 novel Trio strongly resembles Seberg's in details of her life and death.

 In 2022, Kacey Rohl portrayed Seberg in White Dog (Chien blanc), a film adaptation by Anaïs Barbeau-Lavalette of Gary's 1970 book.

+In 2025, Zoey Deutch portrayed Seberg in Richard Linklater's Nouvelle Vague, a film about the making of Jean-Luc Godard's Breathless told in the style and spirit of that film.